Deferred payment agreements

 Interest

 Interest will be charged on the deferred amount on a compound basis, until the debt is repaid.
-The current rate of interest is 1.45%.
+The current rate of interest is charged at the rate given by government guidance for interest.
 The rate is normally reviewed every six months, in January and July.
 Interest will continue to accrue even when the equity limit has been reached.

 Attendance Allowance